3mdeb/96boards-docs-wiki/Getting-Started-Guild---2015.11.md

 In Debian, the two 96Boards expansion IO UART serial ports will appear as `/dev/ttyAMA2` and `/dev/ttyAMA3` and are configured at 115200 baud by default.
 Note: UEFI and kernel console are directed to /dev/ttyAMA3.

-Alternatively, you can modify grub.cfg in the system image to switch to other UART.
+Alternatively, you can modify grub.cfg in the boot image to switch to other UART.

 * /EFI/BOOT/grub.cfg (linux boot line) <br\>
 `linux /boot/Image console=tty0 console=ttyAMA3,115200 root=/dev/disk/by-partlabel/system rootwait rw quiet efi=noruntime`